Learning Management

 When it comes to managing role-based training, Learn365 gives L&D managers the option to leverage existing Microsoft groups and Team memberships to automatically align learners with specific courses and training programmes.

-You get inbuilt security
+You get robust, inbuilt security

 Is Learn365 secure in a shared Microsoft 365 tenant?